cosmos/cosmos-sdk/x/gov/README.md

 * set expectations for validators
 * define the chain's relationship to "meatspace" entities, like a foundation or corporation

+Since this is more of a social feature than a technical feature, we'll now get into some items that may have been useful to have in a genesis constitution:

+* What limitations on governance exist, if any?
+  * is it okay for the community to slash the wallet of a whale that they no longer feel that they want around? (viz: Juno Proposal 4 and 16)
+  * can governance "socially slash" a validator who is using unapproved MEV? (viz: commonwealth.im/osmosis)
+  * In the event of an economic emergency, what should validators do?
+    * Terra crash of May, 2022, saw validators choose to run a new binary with code that had not been approved by governance, because the governance token had been inflated to nothing.
+* What is the purpose of the chain, specifically?
+  * best example of this is the Cosmos hub, where different founding groups, have different interpertations of the purpose of the network.

+This genesis entry, "constitution" hasn't been designed for existing chains, who should likely just ratify a constitution using their governance system.
+Instead, this is for new chains.
+It will allow for validators to have a much clearer idea of purpose and the expecations placed on them while operating thier nodes.
+Likewise, for community members, the constitution will give them some idea of what to expect from both the "chain team" and the validators, respectively.

+This constitution is designed to be immutable, and placed only in genesis, though that could change over time by a pull request to the cosmos-sdk that allows for the constitution to be changed by governance.
+Communities whishing to make amendments to their original constitution should use the governance mechanism and a "signaling proposal" to do exactly that.

+**Ideal use scenario for a cosmos chain constitution**

+As a chain developer, you decide that you'd like to provide clarity to your key user groups:

+* validators
+* token holders
+* developers (yourself)

+You use the constitution to immutably store some Markdown in genesis, so that when difficult questions come up, the constutituon can provide guidance to the community.

 ### Proposals